Loved what you read? Share it with others!

 2. How can Non-Resident Indians (NRIs) stay updated with the latest FEMA India regulations?

 Ans: NRIs can stay informed about the latest FEMA India regulations by regularly checking the official website of the Reserve Bank of India (RBI) or seeking guidance from financial advisors and experts who specialize in NRI financial matters.
-Keeping up-to-date ensures compliance and effective financial planning.
+Keeping up-to-date ensures compliance and effective financial matters.

 3. Can an NRI make a gift to a resident Indian under FEMA regulations?

 Ans: Yes, under FEMA regulations, an NRI can make gifts to resident Indians.
-However, there are specific rules and limits to be followed, so it's advisable to consult with legal
+However, there are specific rules and limits to be followed, so it's advisable to consult with legal experts.

 4. Are there any restrictions on NRI property ownership in India?